-ACOs in the US share several commonalities with Health Links in Ontario, yet there also notable differences.
-Based on ACO and Health Links goals, we propose the HSPRN Working Framework for Assessing Value in Health Links, guided by the following three aims and eight performance domains:
+ACOs in the US have several common characteristics yet important differences with Health Links in Ontario.
+Based on this, we propose the HSPRN Working Framework for Assessing Value in Health Links, containing the following three aims and eight performance domains:

-Aims Better Care for Individuals Better Health for Populations Lower Growth in Health Care Cost Patient / Caregiver Experience Preventive Care Cost Containment Domains Patient Outcome / Safety Healthy Lifestyle Appropriate Use of Resources Care Coordination / Integration Target Population Health Outcomes
+Aims Better Care for Individuals Better Health for Populations Lower Growth in Health Care Cost Domains Patient / Caregiver Experience Preventive Care Cost Containment Patient Outcome / Safety Healthy Lifestyle Adequate Use of Resources Care Coordination / Integration Target Population Health Outcomes

-Most MOHLTC Health Link Performance Indicators are currently associated to care coordination and appropriate use of resources, with no indicators in the areas of population health, patient outcomes and safety, and patient and caregiver experience.
+Most MOHLTC Health Link Performance Indicators are currently associated to care coordination and adequate use of resources, with no indicators in the areas of population health, patient outcomes and safety, and patient and caregiver experience.